 Prior to this offering, there has been no public market for our Class A common stock.
 The sale of a substantial amount of our common stock in the public market after this offering, or the perception that such sales may occur, could adversely affect the prevailing market price of our Class A common stock.
-Furthermore, because some of our shares will not be available for sale shortly after this offering due to the contractual and legal restrictions on resale described below, the sale of a substantial amount of common stock in the public market after these restrictions lapse could adversely affect the prevailing market price of our Class A common stock and our ability to raise equity capital in the future.
+Furthermore, because some of our shares will not be available for sale shortly after this offering due to the contractual and legal restrictions on resale described below, the sale of a substantial amount of common stock in the public market after these restrictions lapse could adversely affect the prevailing market price of our Class A common stock and our ability to raise equity capital in the future

-Upon the completion of this offering, we will have 350,000,000 shares of common stock outstanding (assuming the underwriters' option to purchase additional shares of Class A common stock is not exercised in full), which includes the 35,000,000 shares of Class A common stock sold by us in this offering and 315,000,000 shares of Class B common stock outstanding (including 5,250,000 shares of Class B common stock issued by us in exchange for a portion of the balance of the intercompany notes because the underwriters' option to purchase additional shares is not exercised in full).
+Upon the completion of this offering, we will have 350,000,000 shares of common stock outstanding, which includes the 35,000,000 shares of Class A common stock sold by us in this offering and 315,000,000 shares of Class B common stock outstanding.